 What Activities Should I Avoid After Hip Replacement Surgery?

-Your physical therapist will provide you with techniques and adaptive equipment that will help you follow any of the above guidelines and precautions while performing daily activities.
-Remember, by not following your therapist's recommendations you could dislocate your newly replaced hip joint and may require another surgery.
+Your physical therapist will provide you with techniques and adaptive equipment that will help you follow the above guidelines and precautions while performing daily activities.
+Remember, by not following your therapist's recommendations, you could dislocate your newly replaced hip joint and may require another surgery.

 Even after your hip joint has healed, certain sports or heavy activity should be avoided.
 The replacement joint is designed for usual day-to-day activity.